 Another holiday to keep in mind is Japan’s Golden Week, which is either late April or early May.
 (There are lots of Japanese tourists in Hawaii.)
 This may not affect airline ticket prices from the United States, but it may affect hotel prices and activities in Hawaii.
 In 2018, Golden Week will be around April 28 to May 6.
 In 2019, the dates will be around April 29 to May 7.

-And here on this page will be tips on how to do just that — finding the cheapest time to fly to Hawaii from your home! 😉
+So here on this page will be tips on the best ways to search for the cheapest time to fly to Hawaii from your home airport!

 Here’s the quick list of how to find the cheapest time to fly to Hawaii – the best dates!